boolean-uk/java-fundamentals-methods-workshop/README.md

 Add some more member variables, methods to manipulate them and code in `main()` to run them all.

 Can you create a Main class in the same package and use a `main()` method in there to instantiate and run your class?
-Delete the `main()` method in the `Example` clas in the process.
+Delete the `main()` method in the `Example` class in the process.

 ## Scope